KeyboardKit/website/pages/pro.md

 ### Locale-specific features

-KeyboardKit Pro unlocks locale-specific features, including localized system keyboards, input sets, input set providers and callout actions.

-This means that with KeyboardKit Pro, you can create a system keyboard in any locale that your license includes with a single line of code.
+KeyboardKit Pro unlocks more locales and locale-specific features, like localized system keyboards, input sets and callout actions.
+It lets you create localized keyboards with a single line of code.

 ### Autocomplete

-KeyboardKit Pro unlocks a local autocomplete engine that provides suggestions as the user types, with limited prediction capabitlites.
+KeyboardKit Pro unlocks a local, on-device autocomplete engine that provides suggestions as the user types, with limited prediction capabitlites.
+It support most of the 50+ locales.

-KeyboardKit Pro also unlocks a remote autocomplete engine, that lets you connect your keyboard to any external and remote autocomplete api.
-This makes it possible to provide more powerful suggestions and to be able to adjust the autocomplete without having to ship new versions of the app.
+KeyboardKit Pro also unlocks a remote autocomplete engine, that lets you connect your keyboard to any remote api.
+This makes it possible to provide more powerful and dynamic suggestions.

-Have a look at the demo app in the [GitHub repository]({{site.github_repo}}) to see local autocomplete in action.

 ### Additional Views